 Sacro Occipital Technique (SOT) is a technique used by chiropractors and first developed by a man nicknamed “the major”.
 This man’s full name was Dr Bertrand DeJarnette and he developed SOT in the USA in 1925.

 DeJarnette was originally an engineer before suffering serious injuries due to an explosion in a car factory he was working at.
 These injuries caused him immense pain and discomfort.
 He tried and tried to no avail to seek medical help, but didn’t experience any relief from his symptoms until he started receiving spinal manipulative treatment.
 He credited this with saving his life.
-DeJarnette was so impressed by to help others like he himself was helped.
+DeJarnette was so impressed by it he wanted others like he himself to be helped.

 When DeJarnette was qualified and practicing as a chiropractor, he started to feel like something was missing.
 To him, the classic chiropractic adjustment wasn’t giving him the full answer and solution to pursuing better health.
 DeJarnette decided to dedicate himself to exploring this thought over the next few decades.
 He performed clinical research in his search to develop a specialised approach to health and chiropractic, eventually discovering the link between the sacrum, which is a bone in your pelvis, and the occiput, which is a bone in your skull.
 DeJarnette’s technique details procedures for analysing and correcting pelvic, spinal, visceral and extremity problems using specific methods.